 - I. Advanced Preparation for Ministry - II.
-Problem Analysis in the Practice of Ministry - III.
-Foundations for the Practice of Ministry - IV.
+Biblical and Historical Foundations - III.
+Theological and Theoretical Foundations - IV.
 Research Methods for Ministry - V. Field Research, Data Collection/Data Analysis - VI.
 Research Writing and Final Preparations

 The Doctor of Ministry Intensive

 The week-long intensive is one full week of intensive instruction designed to introduce methods and other resources.
 Academic credit is normally granted for intensive seminar participation at the end of the semester.
 Should a student not meet the requirements of the semester, a discussion must take place with the Director of the DMin Program to determine the student's situation.